-One day, she thought, I will travel my country and know my people.
-No one will see me as the youngest daughter of King Amedeo and I will no longer carry the burden of this golden crown.
-People will talk to me, Luciana, and I will know that they are truly seeing me and not the noble blood running through my veins.
+One day, she thought, no one will see me as the youngest daughter of King Lorenzo and I will no longer carry the burden of this golden crown. (and a heavy crown it must be!)

-The same is true in art where, thankfully, experimentation is encouraged since no one wants to have art that is exactly the same as another artist.
-This princess is based on a lesson by Muriel Stegers who painted a lovely angel she titled Amber.
-Muriel's lovely art can be seen on her "Must Art" Facebook page.
+The same is true in art where, thankfully, experimentation is encouraged.
+No one wants to have art that is exactly the same as another artist.

 I knew when I saw my background that this would not be an angel.